Azure/azure-resource-provider-sdk/docs/README.md

 ###Resource Operations

-An RP will need to handle four different Requests that correspond to basic actions that a user performs on an Add-on resource from within the Windows Azure Management Portal:
+An RP will need to handle five different Requests that correspond to basic actions that a user performs on an Add-on resource from within the Windows Azure Management Portal:

-- [Create Resource](https://github.com/WindowsAzure/azure-resource-provider-sdk/tree/master/docs/api-resource-create.md).
+- [Create Resource](https://github.com/WindowsAzure/azure-resource-provider-sdk/tree/master/docs/api-create-resource.md).
 This happens when a user purchases your Add-on from the Windows Azure Store.
 This is a `PUT` on a Resource.
-- [Get Resource](https://github.com/WindowsAzure/azure-resource-provider-sdk/tree/master/docs/api-resource-get.md).
-This happens when a user views details about a purchased Resource.
+- [Get Resource](https://github.com/WindowsAzure/azure-resource-provider-sdk/tree/master/docs/api-get-resource.md).
+This happens when a user views details about a specific purchased Resource.
+This happens as a `GET` on the Resource.
+- [Get Resources](https://github.com/WindowsAzure/azure-resource-provider-sdk/tree/master/docs/api-get-resources.md).
+This happens when a user views details about purchased Resources for a CloudService.
 This happens as a `GET` on the Resource's parent CloudService.
-- [Delete Resource](https://github.com/WindowsAzure/azure-resource-provider-sdk/tree/master/docs/api-resource-delete.md).
+- [Delete Resource](https://github.com/WindowsAzure/azure-resource-provider-sdk/tree/master/docs/api-delete-resource.md).
 This happens when a user deletes a previously-purchased Resource.
 This happens as a `DELETE` on a Resource or its parent CloudService.
-- [Upgrade Resource](https://github.com/WindowsAzure/azure-resource-provider-sdk/tree/master/docs/api-resource-upgrade.md).
+- [Upgrade Resource](https://github.com/WindowsAzure/azure-resource-provider-sdk/tree/master/docs/api-upgrade-resource.md).
 This happens when a user upgrades a _Service Plan_ for a previously-purchased Resource, from a lower tier (e.g. free) to a higher tier.
 This happens as a `PUT` on the Resource.

 ###Single Sign-On (SSO)